7 Adilah: Past Injustices

 “If there are angels to protect me, then yes I can,” Eshe replied.

 “Well, there are many angels there doing all sorts of important things.
-In Zion, you won’t need protection from anyone or anything.
+In the City, you won’t need protection from anyone or anything.
 Only people whose lives are in tune with agape love are allowed to go there.”

 “Ok, it sounds as though I will not need protecting.
 But maybe I will need reassurance.
 New places are so scary for me.”